 Now, things get crazy.
 Consider your list of customers and your list of products.
 A single customer might buy multiple products.
 And a single product is certainly purchased by multiple customers.

 In this kind of case—probably the most common scenario—there are many ways to cross-reference information, and for this reason, a database that pulls records into various formats is the way to go.
-The trick to success is in the planning of the database, or the schema.
+The trick to success is in the planning of the database design, or the schema.

 What is a database schema?

 As you architect your database, you create a structure with rules.
 This is called a schema.
-It’s the blueprint for your database that describes what kind of information it will hold, and how that information will be related.
+It’s the blueprint for your database that describes how you will store information, how that information will be related, and how a database administrator can work with it later.

 A database schema allows you to enforce rules around data types.
 For instance, you might decide that a field only has three possible options, which you’ll input as strict choices.
 Or you might indicate that a field can only take text, or only numerals, or only an image file.